How America Handles Catastrophe

 Or so I tried to tell myself.
 Now I think some part of me simply had not accepted the conclusions of my own Katrina reporting: that power corrupts and American political leadership often fails; that the country’s deep-woven racial and social inequities will eternally resurface to punish the poor and the black; that magical thinking about American ingenuity will not save us from natural disaster and human folly.
 Despite everything I knew, my faith in this country ran deeper than I realized.
 Until that night, I still thought America—whether through some miracle drug or cosmic, city-on-a-hill blessing—would escape or vanquish the virus.

-From June 2020: Calvin Baker on how American racism is highlighted by the pandemic
+Calvin Baker: How American racism is highlighted by the pandemic

 And someday, surely, it will.
 But in the meantime, I don’t know when I will be able to see my immunocompromised mother again.
 I don’t know which friend or family member might end up stricken, or dead.
 Yesterday, I was reduced to witnessing the birth of my second child on FaceTime, because under quarantine rules I was not allowed in the delivery ward.
 I watch in despair as all across the country, yet again, poor folks and people of color bear the brunt of the economic and mortal costs of a disaster, a result of both historical political injustice and contemporary political ineptitude.